borbware/unity-basics-course/gamedev/playtesting.md

 * Our reality is not the only reality.
 <!-- Culture: common modes of consumption, presentation, or interaction. -->
 * Testing is how we come to understand our audience’s needs.
+* Also, remember: negative player feedback is very rarely a critique of the designer
+  * Rather, it is born out of wanting to see the game become its best possible version
 ## Product first vs audience first

 * ***PRODUCT FIRST:*** We have a game we want to make, and must identify the audience that will enjoy that game.